nakagami/pyvim/README.rst

 Thanks
 ------

-- Original Pyvim: https://github.com/prompt-toolkit/pyvim, by Jonathan Slenders.
+- To original Pyvim: https://github.com/prompt-toolkit/pyvim, by Jonathan Slenders.
 - To Vi Improved, by Bram Moolenaar.
 For the inspiration.
 - To Jedi, pyflakes and the docopt Python libraries.
 - To the Python wcwidth port of Jeff Quast for support of double width characters.